quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company runs multiple workloads on virtual machines (VMs) in an on-premises data center.
+### A company runs multiple workloads on virtual machines (VMs) in an on-premises data center.
 The company is expanding rapidly.
+The on-premises
-The on-premises data center is not able to scale fast enough to meet business needs.
+data center is not able to scale fast enough to meet business needs.
 The company wants to migrate the workloads to AWS.

 The migration is time sensitive.
 The company wants to use a lift-and-shift strategy for non-critical workloads.